MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPORestrictedAccessForSitesInsights.md

 Get-SPORestrictedAccessForSitesInsights -ActionsBlockedByPolicy -ReportId 9d946216-afe7-49f5-8267-7b662435c70b -Content TopSites
 ```

-Example 3 enables administrator to view the top sites with access denials due to restricted access control policy report of ReportId: `9d946216-afe7-49f5-8267-7b662435c70b`.
+Example 3 enables administrator to view the report containing top sites with access denials due to restricted access control with ReportId: `9d946216-afe7-49f5-8267-7b662435c70b`.

 ## PARAMETERS

 ### -RACProtectedSites

-It is an optional parameter, and it specifies the type of the report to be viewed or downloaded.
+It is an optional parameter, and it specifies the type of report to be viewed or downloaded.

 ```yaml
 Type: SwitchParameter